Zach Horton: Indiana

 Horton transferred to play for the Indiana Hoosiers.
 He entered the 2024 season as the Hoosiers' starting tight end.

 Professional career

 Horton signed with the Detroit Lions as an undrafted free agent on May 9, 2025.
 He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
+Horton signed a reserve/future contract with Detroit on January 5, 2026.

+On July 31, 2026, Horton was waived.
+Four days later, Horton was re-signed after tight end Anthony Firkser was placed on injured reserve.
+On August 30, he was waived as part of final roster cuts.